yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 in this case, the queue.

 This adventurous developer also [optimized the UnswizzleTexture function](https://github.com/yuzu-emu/yuzu/pull/6861), yielding a sweet speed gain.
-Swizzling refers to a technique used to optimize how they are stored in memory to minimize cache misses.
+Swizzling refers to a technique used to optimize how textures are stored in memory to minimize cache misses.
 The opposite operation, thus, would be to take a swizzled texture and reorganize it so it makes sense to humans.

 Some time ago, toast detected a potential out-of-bounds access, which is a bug that occurs when the program accesses memory that is outside the range where it should be operating